-Living with City Student in Birmingham means that everything you need is practically on your doorstep.
+Living in Saltley means that everything you need is practically on your doorstep.
 Ideally located for the city centre and just minutes from Birmingham City University campuses.
-For BCU students all of our accommodation boasts a dedicated bus service to and from Curzon Building, Parkside Building, Millennium Point and Bournville campus, meaning that getting to lectures on time is made easy.
-Venturing into the city is also simple, so you will be sure to enjoy the attractions that Birmingham has to offer.
+Venturing into the city is also simple, a train from Adderley Park takes 4 minutes to reach Birmingham New St and the number 14 bus regularly takes you right outside the front door of BCU’s Curzon Building.
+So you will be sure to enjoy the attractions that Birmingham has to offer.

 DID YOU KNOW?

 Here are 10 interesting facts and things you may not have known about Birmingham…

 1. Birmingham is the youngest city in Europe, with under 25’s accounting for nearly 40% of its population.

 2. Thanks to its innovative 18th century Industrialists building a canal network to aid trading networks, the city has more miles of canals than Venice with 56 kilometres of waterways.

 3. Nearly a third of Birmingham’s residents are of minority ethnic origin, bringing a rich cultural mix to the city.

 4. The National Exhibition Centre (NEC) and International Convention Centre (ICC) host over 200,000 conferences and 320 exhibitions every year.